Accredited Courses: CPR & First Aid Certificates

 For more than 125 years, St John WA have been entrusted with providing quality ambulance services and first aid care for the Western Australian community.
 As part of our dedication to providing support and relief to West Australians, we offer a range of nationally accredited training courses, including low voltage rescue, CPR and advanced first aid certificates.

-Being the first organisation to provide first aid training in Western Australia, you can trust St John WA to provide quality and up to date first aid training for your business or personal needs.
+St John WA provides a range of accredited first aid training and CPR courses and that’s nationally recognised.
+Being the first organisation to provide first aid training in Western Australia, you can trust St John WA to provide quality first aid and CPR training for your business or personal needs.

-What is the difference between an accredited and a St John course?
+What is the difference between an accredited first aid course and a St John course?

-Vocational education and training (VET) accredited courses have been assessed by the national regulator ASQA as compliant with the Standards for VET Accredited Courses 2012 and the Australian Qualifications Framework (AQF).
+An accredited first aid and CPR course is a nationally recognised certification that meets established industry standards.
+The Vocational Education and Training (VET) accredited courses have been assessed by the national regulator, ASQA, as compliant with the Standards for VET Accredited Courses 2012 and the Australian Qualifications Framework (AQF).

-According to ASQA, Accreditation is a formal confirmation that the course:
+According to ASQA, an accreditation is a formal confirmation that the course:

 - is nationally recognised and meets quality assurance requirements

 - meets an established industry, enterprise, educational, legislative or community need

 - provides appropriate competency outcomes and a satisfactory basis for assessment